somphene/somphene.github.io/log/_posts/2021-06-04-02-Quiver-representation-05.md

    - Simple rep of acyclic quiver are precisely $$S_v$$.
    - Any representations admit a filtration with the whose quotients are representations $$S_v$$.
 - The map $$\phi$$ is injective.
 Once surjection is done, count dimension to show injective.
 Cannot do for infinite but break down and do it part by part to finite dimensional pieces.
-  - Poincare-Birkhoff-Witt basis of any given universal enveloping Lie algebra: basis like polynomial ring.
+  - Poincaré-Birkhoff-Witt basis of any given universal enveloping Lie algebra: basis like polynomial ring.
 So we have a basis of unordered tuples of positive roots.
 Using that the quiver is finite type: index basis by weights (to dimension vector).
 Each finite dimensional piece maps to the correspinding one.

 ### Further